rcj9719/ar-procedural-generation-unity-gpu/README.md

  For the performance analysis we will first do a analysis on each of the component we have implemented, and then we will analyze the overall performance to show that using GPU for L-system generation is a efficient idea.

 ### Grass Performance
+The following graph shows how the number of grass blades will impact the framerate on the mobile device; the maximum framerate on our tester device is 31 FPS.
+With 800 blades covering approximately 1 square-meter(M<sup>2</sup>) of the real-world area, our App can cover up to 46M<sup>2</sup> of area, or 37600 blades of grass, without sacrificing framerate.
 ![](imgs/fpsGrass.png)

+The pressure on GPU caused by increasing the number grass blades shows why we would have a 37600 grass blades limit.
+After reaching 32000 grass blades, or approximately covering 40M<sup>2</sup> of area, the GPU usage reaches a throttle at 95%.
+From 37600 blades and onwards, the device will sacrifice framerate in order to render the grass blades properly.
 ![](imgs/gpuGrass.png)
 ### L-System Performance CPU vs GPU
 We have compared two resources that are using different methods to generate L-System, one is using CPU to generate L-System entirely and one is our current work, which uses GPU to analysis the grammar and only use CPU to instantiate the gameobject in the last step.